mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

     SFA_wv = SFA_node.sf
     SFA_proj = SFA_node.execute(input_data)

-We want to check whether both methods derive the same result and if not what is the difference.
+We want to check whether both methods derive the same result and – if not – examine the difference.

 .. code:: ipython3